Business continuity and crisis management

-- Natural disasters - for example, flooding caused by burst water pipes or heavy rain, or wind damage following storms.
+- Natural disasters - these are typically unpreventable environmental crises.
+For example, flooding due to heavy rains or wind damage following storms.

 - Theft or vandalism - theft of computer equipment could prove devastating as it may prevent you from carrying out business-critical operations.
 Similarly, vandalism of machinery or vehicles could be costly and pose health and safety risks.

 - Power cut - loss of power could have serious consequences.
 Would you be able to operate without IT or telecoms systems, key machinery or equipment?

-- Fuel shortages - temporary shortages in fuel supply could prevent staff getting to work and affect your ability to make and receive deliveries.
+- Fuel shortages - temporary shortages in fuel supply could prevent staff from getting to work and affect your ability to make and receive deliveries.